 • Practical use of lightweight materials in direct drive generators

 • Mechanical air gap bearings and their role as magnetically active components

 • Spatial comparison for direct drive generator condition monitoring

 • Air gap inference and generator structural sensing

 For more information on the CDT WAMSS, see https://www.eng.ed.ac.uk/postgraduate/degrees/cdt/wind-and-marine-energy-systems-and-structures

 The University of Edinburgh is committed to equality of opportunity for all its staff and students, and promotes a culture of inclusivity.
 Please see details here: https://www.ed.ac.uk/equality-diversity

 Minimum entry qualification - an Honours degree at 2:1 or above (or International equivalent) in a relevant science or engineering discipline, possibly supported by an MSc Degree.
 Further information on English language requirements for EU/Overseas applicants.

 This scholarship is funded by the CDT in Wind and Marine Energy Systems and Structures.
-Funds are available to both Home (UK and EU students with settled/pre-settled status who have lived in the UK for 3+ years) and International students.
-However, only 30% of the scholarships of the CDT can be awarded to International students.
-Applications are reviewed by accounting for this quota.
+Funds are only available to Home (UK and EU students with settled/pre-settled status who have lived in the UK for 3+ years) and EU students, if starting before 1st August 2021.
+If starting after 1st August 2021, funding is only available to Home students (UK and EU students with settled/pre-settled status who have lived in the UK for 3+ years).
 Alternatively, self or externally funded International applicants are welcome to apply.